Rosella Tolfree's World

 By Rosella’s time the Green Party now controls 26% of the seats, Libertarian Party 18%, Democratic Party 15%, Republican Party 12%, Sanford Party 12%, American Solidarity Party 10%, The Workers Freedom Party 5%, and the Reformed Torres Party 2%.

 But where the President is concerned, Congress has only elected either a Democrat or Republican during Rosella’s time.
 Thus, showing the historical sway of both parties have over the other parties in Congress.
 Allowing the Democrats and Republicans to maintain the airs of the keepers of political tradition.

 While we know most of the parties I’ve listed, three are new.
-A group of unnamed individuals created the Sanford Party as a reaction to the ever-increasing use of androids as a substitute for human labor.
+A group of unnamed individuals created the Sandford Party (sometimes misspelled as Sanford to hide its origins) as a reaction to the ever-increasing use of androids as a substitute for human labor.
 This party is actively seeking the adoption of a Constitutional amendment to institute corporate human slavery to ensure the priority of human work in society.

 The Workers Freedom Party are American communists.
 This group came into power in the late 21st century because of extreme socialist activity in the nation.
 They are constantly seeking to hold a new constitutional convention to reshape America’s democracy.

 The Reformed Torres Party is a latecomer to the U.S. political scene.
 Some political scientists say they are a knee jerk reaction to both the Sanford Party and Workers Freedom Party.
 The party is a radical group of Americans, which many of its members can trace their ancestry back to the original founding of the nation.
 This party is seeking America to rejoin the British crown.
 They are constantly trying to push for Articles of Dissolution and adopting the Declaration of Allegiance to the Crown of England.